-I wrote about the entire story of LSD’s invention in another article, but I’ll summarize again.
-Albert Hofmann, a Swiss pharmacological research, accidentally invented LSD in 1938 while trying to develop medicine for giving birth.
+We wrote about the entire story of LSD’s invention in another article, but we’ll summarize again.
+Albert Hofmann, a Swiss pharmacological researcher, accidentally invented LSD in 1938 while trying to develop medicine for giving birth.
 He derived it from the ergot fungus.

 After its invention, LSD was shelved because it was comparatively ineffective for its intended use.
 However, its observed side effects, including general restlessness in animal subjects, stuck in the back of Hofmann’s mind.

 In 1943, he pulled LSD-25 back off the shelf to re-test it.
 In this process, he accidentally spilled a bit on his skin.
 He had a minor trip.

 Three days later, he self-administered the very first dose of LSD.
 Hofmann took way too much, not aware of the effective dose size.
 He had a bad trip experiencing demons and the total dissolution of his ego.
 Although intense, he recovered.

 After his boss had confirmed Hofmann’s observations, LSD-25 was re-admitted for experimental observations.

 LSD USE IN THE 1950S – FOCUS ON MEDICAL SCIENCE

 Once Hoffman discovered LSD’s magical effects, Sandoz carried out animal trials to determine tolerance and toxicity.
 Once all was given the OK, Sandoz carried out the first systematic investigation of LSD on human beings, at the psychiatric clinic in Zurich.

 The year was 1947.
 The research involved healthy subjects as well as schizophrenic patients.
 The term ‘Psychedelic’ had yet to be invented, so the head of the research, Werner A. Stoll, labeled LSD as a phantasticum.